makcandrov/meplang/README.md

 ## Future features

-- Make this crate a library that exports compilation functions.
 - `assert` attribute to impose conditions on a block pc or a contract size.
 - Heuristics to improve compilation optimizations.
 - Inheritance of contracts.